ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     - For the “getRelay()” and “getPrinterRelay()” functions, an optional parameter may be specified.
     - When specified, valid values are “true” or “false” (without the quotes).
 When the parameter is ommited, or is not a valid value, the default “false” will be used.
     - When “setRelay(txt)” or “setPrinterRelay(txt)” is used the “txt” value overprints the field at the browser level before displaying to the end user.
 Behind this “overprinted value”, an initial value exists that has been placed by VIRTEL mainframe side before sending message to the browser.
-When using the “getRelay()” or “getPrinterRelay()” functions, you may want to retrieive the inital or overprinted value.
+When using the “getRelay()” or “getPrinterRelay()” functions, you may want to retrieve the initial or overprinted value.
 When in “false” mode the function returns the initial value.
 When in “true” mode the function retruns the overprinted value.

 .. index::
    pair: Setting Custom Hotspots; Customization